-4 Comply with Leapfrog's never events policy
+4 Must comply with Leapfrog's never events policy

 Leapfrog believes that, if a never event occurs, hospitals must mount a robust response.
-Specifically, they believe that if any one of the National Quality Forum's list of serious reportable events occurs, hospitals must respond with eight actions (four of which were added to their policy in 2018).
+Specifically, they believe that if any one of the National Quality Forum's list of serious reportable events occurs, hospitals must respond with eight actions.
 To be named a top hospital, hospitals must have policies to follow all five original actions and have implemented policies for at least two of the new actions.
 The original five actions were: